luansimoes/partitionpi/README.md

 ```

 ### Methods
-Partition&pi gives some methods to enumerate objects, such as:
+Partition&pi; gives some methods to enumerate objects, such as:

 - All partitions with a limited density-number.
 - All ancestors or children of a given partition.